websauna/websauna.referral/README.txt

 Features
 --------

-* System-created or user created referral programs
+* System-created or user created referral programs (affiliates)

-* All who have admin view access can shorten URLs
+* Have statistics how well referral programs are going

-* Count hits per URL
+* Record HTTP referer for all incoming visitors and converted sign ups

 Configuration
 -------------